 Blockchain can enable transparency of social and environmental indicators to incentivize ethical labor practices and environmental preservation.
 To identify and trace shrimp characteristics i,e., harvest date, quality, origin & processing information available to every entity in the supply chain.

 These statistics of National Fisheries Institute shows the rise in demand for shrimp production in India.
 Andhra Pradesh is the largest exporter of shrimps in India and with a record of 60% rejection rate due to indiscriminate use of antibiotics by the shrimp farmers.
-Quillhash collaborated with Marine Products Export Development Authority(MPEDA) and Tata Trusts, a proof of concept(POC) developed to control and track the supply and demand of shrimps.
+Quillhash collaborated with Marine Products Export Development Authority(MPEDA), a proof of concept(POC) developed to control and track the supply and demand of shrimps.

 A peek into the concept development, As shrimp farmers inputs data about the shrimp at each stage of its supply-chain, will be made visible to retailers all over India.
 PHT certificate is issued to each shrimp farmer with details of maximum shrimp grazing in particular region and time of the year.

 POC developed on Hyperledger Fabric, a private and permissioned blockchain ecosystem using the MongoDB database with AWS servers.
 Front & back-end was built using React & Node.js and logz.io for log management, Docker for container services.